-Traceability – Tracing back to the farms
+Farm traceability – Tracing back to the farms

-Traceability in agriculture refers to a technique that allows an agricultural product to be tracked from the field to the consumer using unique codes.
+Farm traceability in agriculture refers to a technique that allows an agricultural product to be tracked from the field to the consumer using unique codes.
 A lot code might be a number, a number-letter combination, or another identification that is specific to that particular lot.
 Every farm ought to have a traceability system set up that allows tracking of the produce from the field to the buyer (one step back, two steps forward).

-The agricultural traceability technique based on data centers considers the full supply chain of agricultural production and distribution.
+The farm traceability technique based on data centers considers the full supply chain of agricultural production and distribution.
 A traceable service unit, which includes a traceability code and a data granule, is defined by each link of the chain.

 By quoting three theories: traceable resource unit, info granule, and supply chain, the technique has met the depth, precision, and breadth needs of agricultural traceability systems of various enterprises.
 According to the award, the method is a fairly broad agricultural traceability system based on a data center.
 The data center will be heavily loaded as the volume of traceable information grows, necessitating high-performance computing and processing capability.
 The next study will give more attention to templates for the data granules of each link of various agricultural businesses.

-To put it another way, traceability means that we can see a product’s history, from where it was made to where it was sold.
+To put it another way, farm traceability means that we can see a product’s history, from where it was made to where it was sold.
 We can follow the supply chain all the way back to the beginning.

-However, in order to maintain product quality, traceability must be effectively controlled.
+However, in order to maintain product quality, farm traceability must be effectively controlled.
 When it comes to supply chain management, it’s very important: when stores recall goods, they can find out where they came from, who was engaged in the production, and what chemicals (pesticides) were utilized.

-Traceability: Tracing back to the farms
+Farm traceability: Tracing back to the farms

 Food safety is aided by information sharing and supply chain management, which bring transparency to products as well as how and where they were created.
 Six distinct elements make up the food and agriculture traceability system: